 across the street to a big ritzy hotel when David approached me wearing a "USA" basketball tank top.
 I was planning to have a note I'd

-written out about my search for my family translated into Italian by one of the nice ladies at the front desk I'd met yesterday when I'd stopped
+written about my search for my family translated into Italian by one of the nice ladies at the front desk I'd met, yesterday, when I'd stopped

 there to ask directions to the nearest campground (which I never found).
 I said "USA?" and David began speaking to me in Italian.
 He didn't

 speak English and I don't speak Italian, but not longer